andyfief/Digital_Library/README.md

-# Digital Library - A SQL Database Project
+# Digital Library - A SQL Database Project associated with Oregon State University

 **A collaborative web application for managing digital library content including books, authors, and genres, built with Node.js and MariaDB**